hmcts/et-pet-et1/app/views/guides/markdown/fees_and_payment_working_out_your_fee.md

 |Between 11 and 200|£920|£3,800|
 |201 or more|£1,380|£5,700|

-For more detailed information about fees for group claims, please see [employment tribunal fees for groups and multiples](http://hmctsformfinder.justice.gov.uk/courtfinder/forms/t436-eng.pdf).
+For more detailed information about fees for group claims, please see <a href="http://hmctsformfinder.justice.gov.uk/courtfinder/forms/t436-eng.pdf" rel="external" title="employment tribunal fees for groups and multiples">employment tribunal fees for groups and multiples</a>.